Home Routes HQ

 The board members include Chris White, Volunteer Coordinator at CKCU FM and a fine songwriter; Troy Greencorn, Artistic Director of the Stan Rogers Folk Festival in Canso, NS; Lindsay Jane, excellent and passionate Manitoba songwriter; Robert Lyons of Regina, SK, owner of nightclubs and restaurants, a very decent lyricist and guitar player with an old hand at producing house concerts; Ghislaine Cormier, executive director of Fédération Culturelle de l'Île-du-Prince-Édouard, Grant Simpson guitar/piano player extraordinaire and musical director of the world famous Frantic Follies Vaudeville Revue for the past 30 years and Les Siemieniuk, the general manager of the Calgary Folk Festival and a long time broadcaster producing CBC Radio's Simply Folk.

-Program Coordinator Selena Bewsky is a skillful professional folk music worker whose contributions in the short time she has been here are remarkable.
-She gets it!
-She understands the human and theoretical goals and she quickly assimilated what we are up to.
-She jumped in with both feet and has single handedly lifted the productive capacity of the staff team.
+Selena Bewsky is a professional, multi-talented folk music worker whose contributions in the time she has been here are remarkable.
+She gets it.
+She understands the human condition and theoretical goals of what it takes to work in the non-for-profit folk music industry.
+She has single handedly lifted the productive capacity of the staff team.
 If there were three or more Selena's on any team, the result would include small organizational jobs like the building the Trans Continental Railroad, the advent of flight and the Normandy Invasion.
-Music is Selena's passion, as a self-professed "ham & egger" musician she can often be found with her guitar or mandolin and a daisy in her hair around the campfire.
+Selena's professional background includes Community Development, Social Work, Event Planning, Publicity/Marketing, and Music Agent/Management work.
+A self-professed "ham & egger" musician, Selena plays acoustic guitar, mandolin & "loves a good train song".

 Home Routes Classical Artistic Director Mel Braun is a versatile performer, equally at home in oratorio, recital, and opera, always open to new collaborations.
 He is well-known to Canadian audiences for his many performances and broadcasts of Early Music with Tafelmusik and Opera Atelier, and for his frequent appearances across Canada in the Masterworks of Bach and Handel, which have both been acclaimed throughout the country.